 Student-Faculty Ratio: 31:1

-Colorado State University is a public research university and the flagship school of the CSU System.
-CSU-Global is the online university of the System.
+CSU Global is the online university of the CSU System.
 It offers a variety of flexible personalized learning paths for both bachelor’s and master’s degree programs.
 It’s the first independent, 100 percent online state university in America, enrolling almost 19,000 total students with an 87 percent master’s student retention rate.
-Regionally accredited by the HLC, CSU-Global offers a Tuition Guarantee, which guarantees that your tuition rate won’t increase over time.
+Regionally accredited by the HLC, CSU Global offers a Tuition Guarantee, which guarantees that your tuition rate won’t increase over time.
 Its online courses have monthly start times, and its student support services include:

 - career counseling